hackclub/hackclub/workshops/scrapbook_css/README.md

 }
 ```

-However, when we do this it's a sharp and not at all smooth.
+However, when we do this it's very abrupt and not at all smooth.

 To fix this we want to add this to our CSS: